kolbanidze/secux-installer/README.md

 ---

 #### ℹ️ Includes integration for [KIRTapp](https://github.com/KIRT-king/test_app) (developed by my [partner](https://github.com/KIRT-king)), although it's not installed by default in the Secux Linux for various reasons.

+---

+## 🤝 Contributing

+Contributions are welcome!
+If you find bugs or have suggestions, please open an issue on the GitHub repository.
+Pull requests are also appreciated.

+## 📜 License

+This project is licensed under the **MIT License**.
+See the LICENSE file for details.